Anderson Report: The Report

-Scientology Response
+Scientology response

 In October 1965, Scientology founder L. Ron Hubbard was quoted as saying that the Board of Inquiry into Scientology was a 'kangaroo court' because 'They had their conclusions drawn long before they held the first hearing'.
 He suggested that the inquiry was 'illegal in its conduct under common law' and that anything similar in England would be 'laughed out of existence'.
 He put this down to Australia being 'young'.
 He added:

-"In 1942, a senior naval officer in Northern Australia, by a fluke of fate, I helped save them from the Japanese.
-For the sake of scientology there I will go on helping them.
-They have a lot to learn.
-I feel sorry for them.
-They are afraid.'

 The 'Hubbard Communications Office' at Saint Hill Manor in England also issued a statement criticizing the inquiry process and threatening legal action.
 They claimed Hubbard 'was forbidden to appear at the hearing' and that testimony from him and 'our witnesses' were not heard.
 They argued 'The people investigating it are religiously biased' and that 'witnesses of the opposition' had been allowed to collude 'before the hearing'.
 They also stated 'We intend to sue any paper publishing the findings as an accessory to libel and slander'.

 In 1967 the Church of Scientology published Kangaroo Court, a critique of the conduct of the Board of Inquiry, alleging collusion between witnesses and alleging bias by Anderson and Dax.

 A suit was brought against Anderson and his assistant Gordon Just who produced the report, in 1971.
 The citations in the Victorian Reports are: Hubbard Association of Scientologists v Anderson [1971] VR 788; Hubbard Association of Scientologists v Anderson [1972] VR 340 (appeal from [1971] VR 740); Hubbard Association of Scientologists International v Anderson and Just (No 2) [1972] VR 577.
 The Victorian Parliament passed special legislation to give the two immunity from these writs.

 Jane Kember, a senior Scientologist who was later convicted on several criminal charges in relation to Scientology's 'Operation Snow White' tried to get the report removed from a library.
 She wrote a memo about 'handling' Paulette Cooper (and her critical book about Scientology) in 1972.
 Part 12 of the memo asks: